oct16/TimeCat/README.md

 }
 ```

 After deep traversal of the DOM, the DOM is mapped to a VNode type node.
-The Nodes to be recorded are mainly three types `` ELEMENT_NODE '', `COMMENT_NODE` and` `TEXT_NODE``.
+The Nodes to be recorded are mainly three types `ELEMENT_NODE`, `COMMENT_NODE` and `TEXT_NODE`.
 After deserialized, it can be restored the state

 there are some nodes and attributes that need special treatment, such as